RexJaeschke/user-documentation/guides/hack/02-generics/01-intro.md

 be discovered at runtime.

 The *arity* of a generic type or method is the number of type parameters declared for that type or method.
 As such, class `Vector` has arity 1.
 The Hack library generic container class `Map` implements an ordered, dictionary-style collection.
 This type has arity 2, and utilizes a key type and a value type, so the type `Map<int, Employee>`, for example, could be used to represent a group of Employee objects indexed by an integer employee number.

+Within a generic parameter list, the parameter names must
+  * be distinct
+  * all begin with the letter T
+  * not be the same as that used for a generic parameter for an enclosing class, interface, or trait.